jinweijie/notify-me/README.md

 - Forward call and SMS information to a Bark server.
 - Send email notifications with call and SMS information.
 - Forward call and SMS information to a custom webhook endpoint.
+- Forward call and SMS information to a custom HTTP(S) endpoint.
 - Receive notifications on other devices using the Bark app.
 - Dual SIM card support.